📓

 The editing page of a Learning Routine® allows you:

-• to modify the information on the routine (title, description, start date)
+• to modify the information on the routine (title, description, start date, category, learners visibility)

 • to add, modify or delete the steps that compose it